Santosh1901/front_end_project/README.md

-# This was my second project related to front-end.
+# This is my second project related to front-end.
+# The code is inspired from DEV Ed - an youtuber.